Multiculturalism: South Korea

 In 2010, results from the Korean Identity Survey suggested that government programs promoting multiculturalism had seen some success with over 60% of Koreans supporting the idea a multicultural society.
 However, the same poll in 2015 showed that support of a multicultural society had dropped to 49.7% suggesting a possible return to ethnic exclusivism.

 Turkey

-Turkey is a country that borders both Europe and Asia.
-It is home to several ethnic groups including Armenian, Jewish, Kurdish, Arab, and Turkish.
-There are cultural influences dating back to ancient Hellenic, Semitic and Iranian civilizations which diffused and mingled in myriad ways over a period of centuries.
+Turkey is a country that straddles both Europe and Asia.
+It is home to several ethnic groups including Turkish, Arab, Armenian, Assyrian, Greek, Kurdish, and Jewish.
+There are cultural influences dating back to ancient Hellenic, Mediterranean, Semitic and Iranian civilizations which diffused and mingled in myriad ways over a period of centuries.

-In recent years there has been an increase of diversity acceptance in Turkey, mainly because there was fear of losing values of the Ottoman past.
+The Turkish migrant crisis (which is a part of the wider European migrant crisis) was a period during the 2010s characterised by a high number of people fleeing to Turkey, especially refugees fleeing the Syrian Civil War, and caused a backlash and anti-migrant sentiment in Turkish society.

 Africa

 Cameroon

 Officially known as the Republic of Cameroon, Cameroon is found in central Africa consisting of a diverse geographical and cultural area that makes it one of the most diverse countries known today.
 Ranging from mountains, deserts, and rainforests, to coast-lands and savanna grasslands, its diverse geography makes a large diverse population possible.
 This diverse geography resembles Africa as a whole and due to this, many people commonly label Cameroon as "Africa in Miniature".